-Texas Divorce: Frequently Asked Question
+Texas Divorce: Frequently Asked Questions (FAQs)

 Families who are going through a divorce or other types of family law cases often deal with the stress of an uncertain future and confusion about their legal rights.
 Alison Grant, Attorney at Law, has dedicated herself to ensuring that individuals and families understand their legal rights and advocates for every one of her clients.
 In light of this, Alison Grant and her team of legal experts have put together a list of questions that are most often asked concerning divorce and family law to give her community more information on the topic.
 Here are answers to those questions.

-What Is the Divorce Procedure?
+What Is the Divorce Procedure in Texas?

 Divorce proceedings start when one spouse, known as the “petitioner,” files an Original Petition for Divorce with the court.
 The petitioner then personally serves the papers to their spouse, who is known as the respondent.